 Similarly, if you are a trustee, personal representative, or otherwise involved in the administration of an estate, last will, or trust, you probably have questions.
 An experienced probate and trust attorney can provide informed professional advice to guide you through the legal process, explain your legal obligations as a fiduciary, and help you discharge your duties in an efficient and expedient manner to avoid personal liability.

 Our probate and trusts attorney Dean E. Patrick has years of valuable experience helping those in the Metro-Detroit area establish, administer, and litigate trust estates.
-If you have questions on trusts or other estate planning matters, contact Dean E. Patrick at his Southfield, Michigan office at (833) 469-4897 or click here to arrange your free initial consultation.
+If you have questions on trusts or other estate planning matters, contact Dean E. Patrick at his Southfield, Michigan office at (833) 469-4897 or click here to arrange your initial consultation.

 Mr. Patrick is a licensed Michigan lawyer with a focus in probate law.
 He has the legal counseling skills, experience, and dedication that your legal matter deserves.
 Whether you are looking for a probate attorney, an estate planning attorney, or need legal advice when dealing with these emotional issues, you can trust our office to guide you through the process and deliver results.